carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Use model.predict to make a prediction with your model.
 - Model accuracy must be measured on a test dataset with images your model has not seen before.
+- Use Model.predict() to make a prediction with your model.
 - There are many hyperparameters to choose from to improve model performance.
 - Fitting separate models with different hyperparameters and comparing their performance is a common and good practice in deep learning.